 Public feedback on the draft Comprehensive Environmental Evaluation is now closed.
 Any further questions can be directed by email to SBRdraftCEEfeedback@mfat.govt.nz.

-The proposed Scott Base redevelopment is contingent on the Government approving the funding as part of Budget 2021, Government approval of an Implementation Business Case, and approval of the final Comprehensive Environmental Evaluation by the Minister of Foreign Affairs.
+The proposed Scott Base redevelopment is contingent on the approval of the final Comprehensive Environmental Evaluation by the Minister of Foreign Affairs.

 The sustainability of the new base will be measured by a custom Green Star tool which takes the harsh realities of the Antarctic environment into account.
 An independent review of the redevelopment will enable Antarctica New Zealand to maximise opportunities to design, construct and operate the new base in an efficient and sustainable way.